 PCL MS 102 Jerrold Mundis Collection

 This finding aid was prepared by Patty Falk in September 2011.
+It was updated by Steve Ammidown in October 2020.

 The Jerrold Mundis Collection consists of the manuscript Echo in a Dark Wind, a neo-gothic novel that was published under his pseudonym Julia Withers in 1966.
 It also includes editorial notes and chapter outlines.